wallnerryan/profiles-poc/README.md

 Repository to re-create FlockerProfiles Hack from Docker Hackday #3

+* Note, scaleio-flocker-driver branch to support profiles has been removed temporarily"

 # Design details of EMC ScaleIO implemtation

 ##ScaleIO support for different options (profiles) for volumes.